curusarn/resh/README.md

 The ultimate point of my thesis is to provide a context-based human-centered replacement/enhancement for bash and zsh shell history.

-The idea is to provide following:
+The idea is to:
-- Context-based history
+- Save each command with metadata (device, dir, gitdir, ...)
+- Recommend history based on saved metadata (e.g. it will be easier to get to commands specific to your project)
-- Simple way to search whole history by command itself and/or metadata
+- Provide a simple way to search whole history by command itself and/or metadata (e.g. imagine searching by project, directory, device, ...)
-- Synchronization across devices
+- Synchronize history across devices
+- Provide an API (to make the project easily extensible)
 - And more ...

 In order to be able to develop a good history tool I will need to get some insight into real life shell usage patterns.